If want to write but are struggling with the idea of where how to begin, then creative writing exercises are a great way to get started.

 There are no rules either and it is important when you try the exercises to feel free.

-Tell yourself that nobody will ever read what you write.
+Fool your fear and doubt, by telling yourself that nobody will ever read what you write.

 SILENCE YOUR INNER CRITIC